ruipin/fvtt-lib-wrapper/shim/SHIM.md

 ## 1.2.
 Usage

 The shim exports a `libWrapper` symbol which will at the `init` hook become a reference to the real libWrapper library if present, or to a fallback/polyfill implementation otherwise.

-This symbol will be `undefined` until the `init` hook fires.
+⚠ Note that this symbol will be `undefined` until the `init` hook fires.

 A fallback implementation is included for the `register` function only (see documentation above).
 This fallback implementation does not have any of the "fancy" features of the libWrapper library - most importantly, it does not check for module conflicts or enforce call order between the different wrapper types, and it does not do dynamic dispatch. *Due to these differences in behaviour, it is extremely important to test your code both with the shim and with the full library.*